kendellproduction/Begin-With-Ai/PROJECT_TASKS.md

 #### 3.3.
 Security & Monitoring (High)
 - **[HIGH] Firebase Security Rules:** Perform a full audit of your Firestore rules to ensure they are secure for production.
 - **[MEDIUM] Sentry & Google Analytics:** Properly configure Sentry with a production DSN and set up detailed event tracking in Google Analytics.
 - **[MEDIUM] Cost Monitoring:** Implement rate limiting and cost monitoring for all third-party AI services.

+### Updated TODO List

+- [ ] Implement leaderboards for gamification
+- [ ] Add AR/VR integration for immersive lessons
+- [ ] Optimize Firestore with composite indexes for queries
+- [ ] Set up cost monitoring and alerts in Firebase
+- [ ] Create 10+ more complete lessons to enable full paths